canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-simple.md

 @description This guide walks you through building a simple file navigation widget.
 It takes about 25 minutes to complete.
-It was written with CanJS 3.4.
-Checkout the [guides/recipes/file-navigator-advanced] for an example that makes AJAX requests for its data and uses [can-component].
+It was written with CanJS 3.10.
+Check out the [guides/recipes/file-navigator-advanced] for an example that makes AJAX requests for its data and uses [can-component].